vga64/ball3d/README.md

 Now you have to find all classes of the **Assembly-UnityScript.dll** file from dnSpy (generally classes are in: **{}**).
 Replace your chosen assemblies (.cs files) with **Assembly-UnityScript.dll** classes.

 When you finish replacements, only thing to do is **saving all modules**.
 Good luck!

+Warning!
+Some of classes have strong restrictions to recompile, as an example: GlobalManager.
+If you want to build your .dll, then you have to use some techniques for replacing chosen assembly with game .dll's class.
+You can contact with me from discord: **viyuv**.
+I am here for your all questions.